 It’s an issue we all face – you don’t want your indoor pool to smell like, well… a pool.
-A great swimming environment has to have great air quality.
+A welcoming swim environment has to have great water and great air.
 Here’s how you achieve both.

 Water Replacement – Cycling in new fresh water, and draining water with higher combined chlorine counts works well.
 The downside?
 While you are draining away combined chlorine, you’re also draining away heated, treated, chemically balanced pool water.
 This can be an expensive undertaking and should be closely controlled.

 Air Control – Well-designed HVAC systems will remove chloramines from the air.
 New systems rely on source capture – drawing more air from the surface of the pool and pool deck to remove chloramines in greater concentration.
 Facilities with aging, weak or ineffective HVAC systems may utilize fans overnight, sweeping across the pool to aid the HVAC system in the removal of chloramines.
 Again, this process does work, but carriers a heavy price tag.
 The convective heat loss (your pool cooling due to moving air across its surface) will keep your heater firing all night.
 Higher gas bills and utility costs will follow.